skehdala/Data-Analystics-Pojects/README.md

 ```
 Congrats you just created two new table using SQL

-# SQL PROJECT PHASE 2
+# SQL PROJECT - PHASE 2
-## Now we inserts values into the table that were created in PROJECT1
+## Insert values into the tables
 We start with employee table
 ```SQL
 INSERT INTO `helpdesk`.`employee` (`FirstName`, `LastName`, `Location`) VALUES